Auror0Src/Piggy-Script/README.md

 Advanced piggy script [Beta] Alot of features like item giver and item user are unfinished.

 ## How to run
+Put this:
 ```lua
 loadstring(game:HttpGet("https://raw.githubusercontent.com/Auror0Src/Piggy-Script/refs/heads/main/PiggyStableObf.lua"))()
 ```
+in your executor inject/attach into the game and youre done.

 # Features